akashnaskar/akashnaskar/README.md

 #### My machine and I are learning right now.
 By the time, you can have a look at my profile.

 ### ABOUT ME:
-An avid learner & tech blogger by passion, I'm a strong believer in the ideology that __data is the new oil in the 21st century__.
+An avid learner & data science enthusiast by passion, I'm a strong believer in the ideology that __data is the new oil in the 21st century__.
 I'm currently pursuing B.Tech. in Electrical Engineering with keen interest in Artificial Intelligence and Machine Learning.
 A supporter of universal free education, I spend my weekends  educating myself, writing technical blogs and tutorials, and others.

 > __"Let the dataset change your mindset.."__